ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### Http Interceptor Interface

-Styx has a HTTP pipeline that processes all received HTTP messages.
+Styx has an HTTP pipeline that processes all received HTTP messages.
 The pipeline is made of a linear chain of HTTP interceptors.
-An HTTP interceptor transforms, responds, or runs side-effecting actions on a live HTTP traffic.
+An HTTP interceptor transforms, responds, or runs side-effecting actions on live HTTP traffic.

 Styx provides some internal interceptors.
 You can also implement your own interceptor plugins.
 An extension point for a